1. WHAT IS THE GUIDE ABOUT?

 In the Tournament Regulations document released by FFG, they note about legality:

-2).
-Third party token set from Team Covenant.
+- 2).
+Third party token set from Buy The Same Token.

 17. SHUT UP AND TAKE MY MONEY!